Safe Handling of Wood Materials

 Safety Reminders

-- Use team lifting for long materials.
+- Use gloves when appropriate for rough materials.

 Ask the Crew

-- Are lumber stacks safe and stable?
+- Are wood stacks stable and clear of walkways?